djpenka/vault-dev-guide/kv_secret/vault_api.md

     http://localhost:8200/v1/secret/metadata/database/ | jq
 ```

+## Get a secrets file

-Then, we can read our secret values back.
-If version is not set, it defaults to the latest version
+If version is not set, it defaults to the latest version.

 ```bash
 curl \